sailfishos-chum/main/GettingStarted.md

         <arch>i586</arch>
     </repository>
     ```
-   This will create build targets for the 4.1.0 and latest Sailfish&nbsp;OS release versions
+   This will create build targets for the 4.1.0 and the "latest" Sailfish&nbsp;OS release versions
    for all three supported architectures.
 3. Click "Save Changes", navigate back to the project overview, and you should see
    the build status for each target on the right hand side.